MMMZZZZ/Jellyfin-Migrator/README.md

 ### Installation

+While the script allows you to migrate to Linux (among many other possible migrations), I'm pretty sure the script itself must be executed on a Windows system.
+I haven't tested it but I think the script cannot work properly on Linux (if interested, details below in the [Technical Documentation](#why-is-the-script-windows-only)).

 * Install [Python](https://www.python.org/downloads/) 3.9 or higher (no guarantee for previous versions).
 On Windows, tick the option to add python to the PATH variable during the installation.
 No additional python modules required.
 * Download/Clone this repository, particularly the jellyfin_migrator.py file.
 * Install your new Jellyfin server.
 In particular, make sure the webinterface can be reached (a.k.a. the network configuration works) and complete the initial setup.
 It's not necessary to add any libraries, just make it to the homescreen.